 Contact InformationIf you are interested in learning more about VLITE including inquiries about collaborations, please contact us directly as follows:

 AcknowledgementsBasic research in radio astronomy at the U.S. Naval Research Laboratory is supported by 6.1 Base Funding.
 Construction and installation of VLITE was supported by the NRL Sustainment Restoration and Maintenance fund.
 The VLA is operated by the National Radio Astronomy Observatory (NRAO).
 Special thanks are due to Summer Drew (Oviedo HS, FL) for her contributions to this website.
-Sliders were made using Jssor.
-Modified on Monday, 16-Oct-2017 13:54:52 MDT |
+The image slider was made using Jssor.
+Modified on Friday, 02-Jun-2023 11:45:29 MDT |